bbauska/Anti-Project-2025/README.md

 exists for the provision of permanent space for media on the White House campus, and the next Administration should reexamine the balance between media demands and space constraints on the White House premises.”
 [White House Office, Project 2025].</li>
-<li>● Mention the discussion above regarding FCC licensing/political enemies; these tactics go hand in
+<li>Mention the discussion above regarding FCC licensing/political enemies; these tactics go hand in
 hand.
 Also eliminates funding for CPB (NPR, PBS) and Voice of America.
 Deploying the U.S. military as a domestic police force to quash dissent and the right to protest and enforce a draconian immigration agenda.</li>
-<li>● “Much of the planning for a second term has been unofficially outsourced to a partnership of right-
+<li>“Much of the planning for a second term has been unofficially outsourced to a partnership of right-
 wing think tanks in Washington.
 Dubbed ‘Project 2025,’ the group is developing a plan, to include draft executive orders, that would deploy the military domestically under the Insurrection Act, according to a person involved in those conversations and internal communications reviewed by The Washington Post.
 The law, last updated in 1871, authorizes the president to deploy the military for domestic law enforcement.”
 [Washington Post, accessed 7/24/24]</li>
-<li>● “One document drafted by CRA staff and fellows includes a list of top priorities for CRA [Center
+<li>“One document drafted by CRA staff and fellows includes a list of top priorities for CRA [Center
 for Renewing America] in a second Trump term.
 Others [drafted by CRA] include invoking the Insurrection Act on Day One to quash protests and refusing to spend authorized congressional funds on unwanted projects, a practice banned by lawmakers in the Nixon era.
 DENIAL: “Rachel Cauley, CRA’s communication director, said “the so-called reporting from POLITICO in this story is false and we told them so on multiple occasions.”
 [Politico, accessed 7/24/24]</li>
-<li>● “As the president’s top adviser on immigration matters, Miller advocated for invoking the
+<li>“As the president’s top adviser on immigration matters, Miller advocated for invoking the
 Insurrection Act to mobilize the Department of Defense, according to the former officials.
 Pentagon officials balked at the idea of using military bases and planes, current and former officials recalled, citing concerns of getting mired in an open-ended commitment or compromising troop readiness.”
 [Washington Post, accessed 7/24/24]</li>
-<li>● “Though the emergency powers that the Insurrection Act confers are inherently susceptible to
+<li>“Though the emergency powers that the Insurrection Act confers are inherently susceptible to
 abuse, presidents’ respect for democratic values and constitutional norms has by and large prevented that.
 A partnership of right-wing think tanks, dubbed Project 2025, has drawn up executive orders to do so.
 Jeffrey Clark, a former Justice Department official who is one of the unnamed co-conspirators in Mr. Trump’s indictment in the federal election interference case, is leading this work.”
 Washington Post editorial, accessed 7/24/24]</li>
-<li>● “How Trump and his advisers intend to staff such a [deportation] program would make a
+<li>“How Trump and his advisers intend to staff such a [deportation] program would make a
 prospective Trump deportation campaign even more volatile.
 Stephen Miller, Trump’s top immigration adviser, has publicly declared that they would pursue such an enormous effort partly by creating a private red-state army under the president’s command.
 Miller says a reelected